pungvincent/ESP32-Chess-Clock/README.md

 # ESP32-Chess-Clock
-ESP32-based chess clock using ESP-IDF
+ESP32-based chess clock using ESP-IDF.

 # Version 1.3
 The timer is set up at 3 minutes (Blitz) and it displays the time remaining for each player on the serial monitor each hundredth of seconds and each second on an oled screen ssd1306.
 This version implements two buttons (one for each player), a pause button, and a reset button.

 ## Improvement
-There's now two button for each player, a pause and a reset button.
+- Added a reset button
+- Added a pause button
+- Added other button to set the time of each player
+- Added an another button and display for player 2

+## menuconfig
+ You have to set this config value with menuconfig CONFIG_INTERFACE

+ for i2c
+ CONFIG_MODEL
+ CONFIG_SDA_GPIO
+ CONFIG_SCL_GPIO
+ CONFIG_RESET_GPIO

+ for SPI
+ CONFIG_CS_GPIO
+ CONFIG_DC_GPIO
+ CONFIG_RESET_GPIO

 ## Code